AdrianGjerstad/cgilib/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+If an issue is already open, and you would like to tackle it, mention that you would like to, and we can collaborate from there.

 Please make sure to test your additions, and, if you come up with a new test, put it in the `/test` directory.

 ## License